yakostro/eagle_game/GDD.md

 Parameters:
 has_fish

-## Morale and energy
-Energy
-- Energy loses overtime
-- Make a energy_lose_points variable how much it lose in a sec
-- Energy_lose_points increased if the morale points goes down, so the less the morale is the faster an eagle lose his energy
-- When an eagle eats a fish - fish energy is added to the current energy.
-Energy defined in a particular fish
-- When an eagle hit an obstacle (tree, mountain, island, bullet etc), he losses amount of energy (defined by the obstacle)
-- When energy is 0, eagle dies

-Morale
-- When a NEST goes off screen without being fed, an eagle lose morale points
-- Morale can't go below 0
-- If morale is 0 eagle can still fly

 ## Catch fish
 - When eagle collides with fish and has no fish in claws, he catches it